-REPORT expression
+REPORT expression REPORT (expression)

-Adds to the bottom of a display the text 'text of expression=value of expression', where expression is any valid expression, possibly including integrals.
+Adds to the bottom of a display the text 'expression = value_of_expression'.
+Any valid expression is accepted, including integrals.
 Multiple REPORT clauses may be used.
 REPORT is especially useful for reporting boundary and area integrals and functions thereof.